How to Become a Data Analyst

 6. Get an entry-level data analyst job.

 If you’re still in school, ask your university’s career services office about any internship opportunities.
-With an internship, you can start gaining real world experience for your resume and apply what you’re learning on the job.
+With an internship, you can start gaining real-world experience for your resume and apply what you’re learning on the job.

 7. Consider certification or an advanced degree.

 As you move through your career as a data analyst, consider how you’d like to advance and what other qualifications can help you get there.
-Certifications, like the Certified Analytics Professional or Cloudera Certified Associate Data Analyst, might help qualify you for more advanced positions at higher pay grades.
+Certifications, like the Certified Analytics Professional or Cloudera Certified Associate Data Analyst, may help qualify you for more advanced positions at higher pay grades.

 If you’re considering advancing into a role as a data scientist, you may need to earn a master’s degree in data science or a related field.
 Advanced degrees are not always required, but having one can open up more opportunities.